pivotal-cf/pivnet-resource/README.md

 ### Contributing

-Please make all pull requests to the `develop` branch, and [ensure the tests pass locally](https://github.com/pivotal-cf/pivnet-resource#running-the-tests).
+Please make all pull requests to the `master` branch, and [ensure the tests pass locally](https://github.com/pivotal-cf/pivnet-resource#running-the-tests).